 Miley Cyrus Cheating On Liam Hemsworth With Nick Jonas?
-He’s Been Texting Her
+Jonas Has Allegedly Been Texting Her

-Before Miley Cyrus and Liam Hemsworth became one of the cutest couples in the celebrity world, the 24-year-old singer and her ex-boyfriend Nick Jonas were named as Disney’s power couple from 2006 to 2007.
+Before Miley Cyrus and Liam Hemsworth became one of the cutest couples in the celebrity world, the 24-year-old singer and her ex-boyfriend, Nick Jonas, were named as Disney’s power couple from 2006 to 2007.
 The former teen idols have already moved on from their puppy love, but it seems that the “Jealous” hitmaker wanted to rekindle their romance.
-According to Life & Style, Jonas has been texting Cyus for weeks and Hemsworth is not happy with that.
+According to Life & Style, Jonas has been texting Cyrus for weeks and Hemsworth is not happy with that.

 “Liam is furious,” an insider revealed.
 “He told Miley she’d better tell Nick to back off.”